Research in lithium-ion batteries: Charging

+Photo-rechargeable batteries

+In photorechargeable batteries (PRBs), illumination drives the removal of lithium from the cathode, allowing the battery to recharge without a separate photovoltaic cell.
+This approach combines light-to-electricity conversion and energy storage within a single two-electrode device, potentially reducing energy losses and simplifying system design.
+The cathode material must be both electrochemically active and capable of generating or accepting long-lived charge carriers under illumination.

+In 2022, K. Shimokawa et al. found that spinel lithium manganese oxide (LiMn₂O₄, LMO) combined with titanium dioxide (TiO₂) nanoparticles can release lithium ions when illuminated in a water-in-salt electrolyte, using an electron acceptor to enhance charge separation.
+Similarly, in 2019, A. Lee et al. found that LiMn₂O₄ electrodes exposed to white light show accelerated conventional charging, attributed to microsecond-lived charge-separated states detected by transient absorption and electron paramagnetic resonance techniques.
+In 2017, A. Paolella et al. found that lithium iron phosphate (LiFePO₄, LFP) nanocrystals sensitized with organic dyes can undergo light-driven delithiation, demonstrating that photo-generated holes can assist conventional cathode materials.
+In 2021, B. D. Boruah et al. studied vanadium pentoxide (V₂O₅) nanofibers with conductive polymers, and in 2023 A. Kumar et al. studied lateral TiS₂–TiO₂ heterostructures, and in 2024 L. Chen et al. studied aluminum-polyaniline (Al-PANI) systems, each achieving capacity enhancements and photocharging efficiencies ranging from ≪0.1% to several percent under specific illumination conditions.

+Common experimental methods used in studying PRBs include photoelectrochemical characterization with controlled illumination sources and structural and compositional analyses such as x-ray diffraction, x-ray photoelectron spectroscopy, x-ray absorption spectroscopy, and transmission electron microscopy to confirm light-induced ion movement and material stability.

+PRBs remain a developing field, as studies continue to investigate anode and electrolyte improvements, charge recombination losses, material durability, improvements for commercialization, and standardize testing across studies for comparison.

 Durability

 In 2014, independent researchers from Canada announced a battery management system that increased cycles four-fold, that with specific energy of 110–175 Wh/kg using a battery pack architecture and controlling algorithm that allows it to fully utilize the active materials in battery cells.
 The process maintains lithium-ion diffusion at optimal levels and eliminates concentration polarization, thus allowing the ions to be more uniformly attached/detached to the cathode.
 The SEI layer remains stable, preventing energy density losses.

 Thermal

 In 2016, researchers announced a reversible shutdown system for preventing thermal runaway.
 The system employed a thermoresponsive polymer switching material.
 This material consists of electrochemically stable, graphene-coated, spiky nickel nanoparticles in a polymer matrix with a high thermal expansion coefficient.
 Film electrical conductivity at ambient temperature was up to 50 S cm−1.
 Conductivity decreases within one second by 107-108 at the transition temperature and spontaneously recovers at room temperature.
 The system offers 103–104x greater sensitivity than previous devices.